phoe-trash/value-semantics-utils/README.md

   * meant to be always bound,
   * meant to always contain a value of a particular type.

-This repository contains a collection of utilities meant to facilitate this style of programming.
+In order to be able to work with these assumptions, it is important to define [operations for copying and equivalence](http://www.nhplace.com/kent/PS/EQUAL.html), as well as define their effects on data structures which we want to operate on.
+This repository contains a collection of utilities implementing this programming style.

 ## Manual

 There are three sources of authority for the code in this repository:

 * the [`EQV` manual](doc/EQV.md),
+* the copier-modifier manual (TODO),
 * the [classes manual](doc/CLASSES.md),
 * the [test suite](t/) containing more examples and edge cases.